blakeramos/PaaSForSaaS/Lab200/LabGuide200.md

 ![](./images/select.jpg " ")

--   The Digital Assistant will create the purchase requisition and route the req. to your manager for approval.
+-   Type in **Yes** and the Digital Assistant will create the purchase requisition and route the req. to your manager for approval.

 ![](./images/purchase.jpg " ")